What prerequisites does this program have?

 TJSL is a fully ABA approved and AALS member school.
 So, the units should count toward a J.D. or LL.M. degree.
 Some law schools limit their students' ability to earn units from other schools.
 You will need to check with your law school to be certain.

 What is the TJSL IP Fellowship Program?

 This program provides a variety of opportunities to law students to study and experience IP law under the tutelage of one of the largest and most experienced IP faculties in the country.
-It includes access to one of only 11 USPTO clinics offering both patent and trademark services.
+It includes access to USPTO-certified clinics offering both patent and trademark services.
+Students working in these clinics receive their own practice number and interact directly with clients and USPTO examiners under the supervision of an experienced patent and trademark attorney.
 The program is open to transfer students and scholarship support is potentially available.
 For more information, please contact the Center for Law and Intellectual Property at email@example.com.